openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Please note this draft defines a profile of [@!DIF.PresentationExchange] as follows:

-* The `format` element underneath the `presentation_definition` that represents supported presentation formats, proof types, and algorithms is not supported.
+* The `format` element in the `presentation_definition` that represents supported presentation formats, proof types, and algorithms is not supported.
 Those are determined using new RP and OP metadata (see (#metadata)).

 The request syntax is illustrated in the following example: